aaronland/go-picturebook-flickr/README.md

 Create a PDF file (a "picturebook") from a folder containing images, with support for images exported from Flickr.

-## Important

-Work in progress.
-Documentation to follow.

 ## Tools

 To build binary versions of these tools run the `cli` Makefile target.
 For example: